'Beauty and the Beast' shelved in Malaysia despite approval

-Walt Disney has shelved the release of its new movie "Beauty and the Beast" in mainly Muslim Malaysia, even though film censors said Tuesday it had been approved with a minor cut involving a "gay moment.
+Walt Disney shelved the release of its new movie "Beauty and the Beast" in mainly Muslim Malaysia after refusing to cut a gay scene to mollify film censors.

+The studio said late Tuesday that the film "has not been and will not be cut" for release in Malaysia.

-The country's two main cinema chains said the movie, due for to begin screening Thursday, has been postponed indefinitely.
-No reason was given.
+Screenings of the live-action re-telling of the animated classic was scheduled to begin Thursday.
+But the country's two main cinema chains said the movie has been postponed at Disney's request and it would refund patrons who had bought advanced tickets.

-Film Censorship Board chairman Abdul Halim Abdul Hamid said he did not know why the film was postponed as was been approved by the board after a minor gay scene was axed.
+Film Censorship Board chairman Abdul Halim Abdul Hamid earlier Tuesday said the film has been approved by the board after a minor gay scene was axed.
 He said scenes promoting homosexuality were forbidden and that the film was given a P13 rating, which requires parental guidance for children under 13 years of age.

 "We have approved it but there is a minor cut involving a gay moment.
 It is only one short scene but it is inappropriate because many children will be watching this movie," Abdul Halim told The Associated Press.